 For this assignment, you will create a presentation to the class on the topic you described in the proposal.
-You will be evaluated on the clarity of the theoretical background you provide, your analysis of primary material, the strength of your thesis and your delivery of the presentation.
-You are welcome to use whatever media will be helpful but you are cautioned not to over-rely on PowerPoint.
+You will be evaluated on the clarity of the theoretical background you provide, your analysis of primary material, the strength of your thesis, the coherence of your organization, and your delivery.
+You are welcome to use whatever technologies you would like to assist you, but be careful not to over-rely on PowerPoint.